End Short Prison Sentences | Nacro

 Short Prison Sentences

-As of June 2024 2,814 people (both men and women) were in prison on sentences less than or equal to 12 months, often for non-violent crime.
-When released these people have a proven reoffending rate of 55%, much higher than an equivalent community sentence which is 33%.
+As of June 2024, nearly 3000 people were in prison on sentences of 12 months or less, often for non-violent crime.
+When released people who have been on a short prison sentence have a proven reoffending rate of 55%, much higher than those who have been on an equivalent community sentence which is 33%.

 Play video